Two Zacks meet in New Cambridge

-Zack & I met in real life for the first time even though we have known each for nearly two decades.
+Zack & I met in real life for the first time (in Cambridge USA) on the 10th of October even though we have known each for nearly two decades.

 Dr. V is an Eric & Wendy Schmidt postdoctoral fellows the Broad Institute of MIT & Harvard so she’s relocated to the United States (as of this month) and we’re now going to be doing trans-Atlantic hops between Old & New Cambridge, with of course Chennai in the mix.